Friday, March 15, 2013

 It was just another night in my spring semester, junior year of college.
 We were sitting inside your car, which was parked by one of our favorite spots in San Francisco at the end of another one of my long days, talking about everything and nothing and finishing off a late fast food dinner.

-Outside, a cool evening breeze was blowing, ruffling the grass on this rocky cliff that sloped gently downwards, just a feet away, into the dark waters of the Bay, whose waves I could faintly hear through your closed windows.
+Outside, a cool evening breeze was blowing, ruffling the grass on this rocky cliff that sloped gently downwards, just a few feet away, into the dark waters of the Bay, whose waves I could faintly hear through your closed windows.
 Above us, the moon and a sparse scattering of stars peeked through the thin veil of fog.

 I was in a particularly good mood that night, despite my exhaustion, happy that the weekly meeting of the Christian organization I had founded on campus – with your help – had gone well and had yielded a good turnout.